-- Centralise Council’s procurement functions in order to remove inefficiencies, and ensure that procurement policies are focused on environmental and social best practice and are enacted consistently.
+- Continually improve Council’s procurement policy and functions in order to ensure that environmental and social outcomes are achieved and enacted consistently.

-- Ensure that decisions to outsource services are transparent and only made if demonstrated that outsourcing is more sustainable than keeping the service in house.
+- Ensure that decisions to outsource services are transparent and only made if demonstrated that outsourcing is more sustainable, both financially and in terms of social and environmental outcomes, than keeping the service in-house.

 - Triple bottom line reporting on Council projects and services to ensure transparent accounting of Council’s financial, environmental and social impacts.

 - Advocate for new funding mechanisms for the City’s and State’s major projects, such as value capture schemes for major transport infrastructure.

 - Generally support the revenue and expenditure recommendations identified by the People’s Panel 2014.